omar2535/omar2535.github.io/blog/2020-07-28_vscode_pdf_export_wsl.md

 ![vscode image](/images/blog/vscode_markdown_pdf.PNG)

 Today I was really struggling to convert my pentesting writeups to PDF.
 For a little context, my notes are kept in a vscode workspace fully written in markdown.
-Each machine has their own markdown file and images are imply imported into the markdown file by path inclusion.
+Each machine has their own markdown file and images are simply imported into the markdown file by path inclusion.
 The main reason I chose to do this was because I was already familiar with markdown and I liked having easy files to commit to github which I use as my main source of backup.

 ## Context